Cray-HPE/docs-csm/troubleshooting/known_issues/iscsi_sbps_marshal_failure.md

 The failure to locate `/usr/lib/sbps-marshal/bin/sbps-marshal` is due to the absence of symbolic link between `/etc/systemd/system/multi-user.target.wants/sbps-marshal.service` and `/usr/lib/systemd/system/sbps-marshal.service`.
 This symbolic link is established when the `sbps-marshal` service is enabled.
-It looks that enabling `sbps-marshal` service is failed during the worker node personalization which likely led to this issue.
+It looks that enabling `sbps-marshal` service failed during the worker node personalization which likely led to this issue.

 ## Resolution